syncfusion-content/uwp-docs/uwp/Visual-Studio-Integration/Overview.md

 The Syncfusion provides the following extension supports in Visual Studio:

-1. [Create Project](https://help.syncfusion.com/uwp/Visual-Studio-Integration/Visual-Studio-Extensions/Create-Project): To create the Syncfusion UWP application by adding required Syncfusion assemblies/NuGet based on the control chosen.
+1. [Create Project](https://help.syncfusion.com/uwp/Visual-Studio-Integration/Visual-Studio-Extensions/Create-Project): Create the Syncfusion UWP application by adding required Syncfusion assemblies/NuGet based on the control chosen.
-2. [Troubleshooter](https://help.syncfusion.com/uwp/Visual-Studio-Integration/Visual-Studio-Extensions/Troubleshooting): Troubleshoot the project with the Syncfusion configuration and apply the fix like, wrong Framework Syncfusion assembly added to the project or missing any Syncfusion dependent assembly of a referred assembly.
+2. [Troubleshooting](https://help.syncfusion.com/uwp/Visual-Studio-Integration/Visual-Studio-Extensions/Troubleshooting): Troubleshoots the project with the Syncfusion configuration and apply the fix like, wrong Framework Syncfusion assembly added to the project or missing any Syncfusion dependent assembly of a referred assembly.

 **No project selected in Visual Studio**